apache/doris/docs/en/docs/get-starting/get-starting.md

 1 row in set (0.03 sec)
 ```

-1. Role : indicates your node role, if you have only one FE, the current node role is Follower.
-2. IsMaster : the value is true, it means this node is the master of FE
-3. alive : the value is true, it means the node is running normally
+1. If the IsMaster, Join and Alive columns are true, the node is normal.

 #### Stop FE